Champion What Matters

 Connect with Us:

 Applicants are assigned an Admissions Counselor based on the first letter of their last name.
 Your counselor is your primary contact during the admissions process.
 Student life questions can be addressed by our Admissions Reception Desk student staffers.
-View contact information for a complete listing of admissions staff.
+Here's contact information for a complete listing of admissions staff.
+View the Admissions Viewbook and Profile.

 Washington, D.C., a Lawyer's City